derrickorama/post-install/README.md

 I have confirmed that this works on a fresh install of Ubuntu 14.04 (my OS of choice).

+# How to run

+1. Install Ubuntu 14.04
+2. Navigate to this repo on Github and hit the "Download ZIP" button on the right
+3. Extract the contents to a folder
+4. Open your terminal and run the `post-install.sh` binary

 # What this does

 I have documented the gist of what this script does (it's not too complicated... yet).
 For a detailed explanation, look through the script yourself.